How Livity Calculates Your Fitness Age?

 - The HUNT Fitness Study, which established the relationship between key health metrics and VO₂ max

-- Studies validating the fitness age concept as an effective predictor of mortality risk and cardiovascular health
+- Meta-analyses validating the fitness age concept as an effective predictor of mortality risk and cardiovascular health

 Improving Your Fitness Age